DragonMinded/netboot/naomi/settings/README.md

 It is also responsible for taking a modified list of settings and writing a new EEPROM file.

+Note that default definitions are included with this module.
+To grab the default definitions directory, use the `get_default_settings_directory` function which will return a fully qualified path to the settings directory of this module.

 Note that since this is parsing user-supplied settings definitions files, there can be errors in processing those files.
 In any function that returns a `SettingsWrapper` instance, a `SettingsParseException` can be thrown.